Table Of Contents

 Densify is a cloud management service with advanced monitoring capabilities.
 Based on this background, the company created a tool that manages hybrid clouds and container resources.
 Densify integrates with numerous cloud platforms, including Microsoft Azure VMs and containers, to support the service.

 Densify automatically sets resource requests and limits for containers at the node and cluster levels.
-It also provides container resource management across AKS, Kubernetes, Amazon EKS and ECS, Red Hat OpenShift, Rancher RKE, and GKE.
+It also manages container resources across AKS, Kubernetes, Amazon EKS and ECS, Red Hat OpenShift, Rancher RKE, and GKE.

 12. Granulate – Autonomous workload and cost optimization